-The chance that a large oil spill will contact a specific environmental resource area (ERA) within a given time of travel from a launch area (LA) or pipeline segment (PL) is termed a conditional probability, where the condition is that a large spill occurs ( percent chance, are reported for three seasons (annual, summer, and winter) and six time periods (3, 10, 30, 60, 180, and 360 days).
+The chance that a large oil spill will contact a specific environmental resource area (ERA) within a given time of travel from a launch area (LA) or pipeline segment (PL) is termed a conditional probability, where the condition is that a large spill occurs (Figure 5.2).
+Conditional probabilities, expressed as a percent chance, are reported for three seasons (annual, summer, and winter) and six time periods (3, 10, 30, 60, 180, and 360 days).
 This portion the OSRA assumes no clean up response and no containment.